FYI-PSA/Collapse-Game/README.md

-# Collapse-Game
+# Collapse Game
- A game found on the internet and on some mobile apps like "1 2 3 4 Player Games" (On that app it's named "Color Wars")
+ A game found on the internet commonly as "Chain Reaction"

+ My version is based on some mobile apps like ["2 Player Games: The Challenge"](https://play.google.com/store/apps/details?id=com.JindoBlu.TwoPlayerGamesChallenge) and ["1 2 3 4 Player Games"](https://play.google.com/store/apps/details?id=com.JindoBlu.FourPlayers) (On that app it's named "Color Wars")

+## Rules
+ - First move for both players they can place their piece anywhere (except the other person's first piece)
+ - On all other moves a player must only place on their own already placed pieces
+ - Once a peace reaches 4, it will explode into it's 4 neighbours (Up Left Right Down) and will add 1 to them
+    - This action also makes the peice yours, so watch out for your enemey!
+ - **You win once you capture all of your enemy's pieces**